King-Derp/sentiment_pipeline/timescaledb_integration_guide.md

 ## 6. Schema Management Reminder

-As a reminder, all database schema (tables, hypertables, indexes, etc.) are managed via **Alembic** (Rule #2).
+All database schema for the `raw_events` table, including its hypertable configuration and indexes, is exclusively managed via **Alembic**.
 Scrapers assume the necessary schema exists.
-If a new scraper requires a new table or modifications to an existing one, an Alembic migration script must be created.
+For comprehensive details on schema management, the `raw_events` table structure, and Alembic's role, please consult [ARCHITECTURE.md](../ARCHITECTURE.md).

 ---
 *This guide should be updated if connection mechanisms or best practices evolve.*